gvart/o11n-deploy-maven-plugin/README.md

 - **o11nPluginType**: Either 'vmoapp' or 'dar' depending on the plug-in format.
 Defaults to *vmoapp*.
 - **o11nPluginFilePath**: Path to the plugin *.vmoapp or *.dar that should be installed.
 Defaults to *${project.build.directory}*.
 - **o11nPluginFileName**: Filename without file extension of the plugin that should be installed.
 Defaults to *${project.build.finalName}*.
+- **o11nDeletePackage**: Default value is 'false' in case that is set to 'true' package and all related elements( workflows, actions ) will be deleted before installing

 All parameters are provided as Strings and converted into the required format internally.
 A simple `mvn install` will then trigger the upload of the compiled plugin.